jvaubourg/plc-gnosis/README.md

 Please see the main Qt page for downloads/installation instructions for your platform [here](http://qt-project.org "Qt Project Main Site")

+If you're system has Qt installed properly you should be able to execute

+	qmake -v

+And get a reasonable output.

 ###*[QJson](https://github.com/flavio/qjson "GitHub page for QJson")*

 The QJson library provides us with an elegant way of interfacing our Qt based GUI with our JSON based format for diagram files.
 Shared libraries are often a massive pain and since we would like to keep our instructions as platform-agnostic as possible, we compile QJson directly and link statically.
 Satisfying this prerequisite involves making a clone of the QJson repository into the lib directory of our source tree as follows: